A roasted asparagus soup with tons of flavor!

 If your asparagus is really large, add another minute; if really small, check at six; or, if a mix, place the largest spears in first and add the smaller ones a few minutes later.
 Once cooked, set aside to cool.
 In the meantime, strain the quick asparagus stock you just made.

 Reserve a few of the prettiest tips to use for garnish, if you like.
-Roughly chop the rest of the spears and place in the food process and pulse.
+Roughly chop the rest of the spears and place in the food processor along with the onion and pulse.
 With the motor running, drizzle in the stock until you reach the desired consistency.
 You might not need it all, and you might need to add a little water until you get it where you want it, it is all up to your own preference, and how big the bunches of asparagus were!
 Taste and add salt and pepper to your own liking.

 You can also do this in smaller batches in the blender, or use a hand immersion blender.